-- In medium bowl, stir together cornmeal, oregano, thyme, paprika, pepper, salt, onion powder and cayenne.
+In medium bowl, stir together cornmeal, oregano, thyme, paprika, onion powder, garlic powder, cayenne pepper, salt, and pepper.

-- Very generously coat the bottom of a large skillet with oil an place over medium-high heat.
+Very generously coat the bottom of a large skillet with oil (at least 1/8 inch deep) and place over medium heat.

 Make the Tofu Po' Boy Sandwiches

-- Slather insides of rolls or baguette with remoulade.
-Stuff with tofu, tomatoes, lettuce and pickles.
+Slather the insides of the baguette sections with Remoulade, then stuff them with tofu, tomatoes, lettuce and pickles.